 That said, many beginner investors are lured by their low prices and potential for large returns.
 The odd penny stock company can do exceptionally well bringing in huge returns for those investors who choose to put their money in them.

-But, in most cases, penny stocks are essentially a form of gambling.
+But, in most cases, penny stocks are similar to gambling.
 As long as you recognise that you're effectively speculating and so may not get your money back, you could put some of your money in them if you choose.
 In any case, you should only invest as much as you're willing to lose.

 Best investment platforms in the UK